-5. Commercial communications
+5. Commercial and bulk messages

 5.1.
-Sending of commercial communications
+Sending of commercial messages

 5.1.1.
 All commercial messages must contain a valid originating number and/or the name or identifier of the message originator.

 5.1.2.
 Any message originator must have a facility to allow the recipient to remove his or herself from the message originator's direct marketing database, so as not to receive any further direct marketing messages from that message originator.